Adam Lambert Reveals ‘Dark Period’ In Emotional Twitter Post To Fans Ahead Of Oscars Opener

 Singer Adam Lambert revealed a “dark period” of his life in an emotional Twitter post to fans ahead of opening the 91st Academy Awards with Queen, as they honor the nominated film Bohemian Rhapsody.

 On the social media site, Lambert chose to reveal that he had struggled with self-esteem and mental health issues.
-He revealed to his fans how he wondered if all the struggle he had endured professionally since he scored second on American Idol ten years ago in 2009 was worth it.
-Lambert came in second to singer Kris Allen in the ABC reality singing competition.
+He revealed to his fans how he wondered if all the struggle he had endured professionally since he finished second on American Idol ten years ago was worth it.
+Lambert came in second to singer Kris Allen in the ABC reality singing competition’s eighth season.

 Lambert revealed that his new single is called “Feel Something.”